⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

-To get to Lion’s Head, hike or bike the Wishbone trail for ~6.5 km to the junction with Vimy Peak trail.
+To get to Lion’s Head, we hiked the Wishbone trail for ~6.5 km to the junction with Vimy Peak trail.
 Note that there is an unbridged crossing of Sofa Creek ~4 km from the trailhead, so be prepared for high water depending on the time of year.

-From the junction, ascend the Vimy Peak trail for ~3 km until you come to a small clearing where Lion’s Head is directly in front of you.
-Look for a subsidiary trail on the right that leads down and across a small creek before heading up to Lion’s Head.
-Getting onto the top requires a short scramble.
+From the junction, we then ascended the Vimy Peak trail for ~3 km until we came to a small clearing where Lion’s Head was directly in front of us.
+We located a subsidiary trail on the right that led down and across a small creek before heading up to Lion’s Head.
+Getting onto the top required a short scramble.

-Either return back to the trail, or continue to follow the northeast ridge for ~2 km to reach the summit of Vimy Peak.
-If you stick to ridge proper, expect a few sections of class 3 scrambling.
-Due to snow on the upper section of the trail, we returned along the northeast ridge, but the trail is an option or vice versa.
+Even though we could have returned to the main trail, we continued to follow the northeast ridge for ~2 km to reach the summit of Vimy Peak.
+Along the way, we encountered a few sections of class 3 scrambling.
+Due to snow on the upper section of the trail, we returned along the northeast ridge.

 Our total distance travelled was ~28 km (I forgot to start my GPS until ~683 m into the hike) with total elevation gains of 1369 m.
 The elevation gain from Lion’s Head to Vimy Peak is 558 m over ~2 km via the northeast ridge.
 Our total roundtrip time was 9 hours on the nose.